rpradeepsurya/credit-score-analysis/Readme.md

 - **Angular CLI**: Make sure you have Angular CLI installed globally.
 You can check this by running `ng --version`.
 If you don't have Angular CLI, you can install it by running `npm install -g @angular/cli`.

 - **Bash shell**: Ensure that you have a bash shell available on your system.
 On Linux and macOS, bash is usually preinstalled.
 On Windows, you can use Git Bash, Windows Subsystem for Linux (WSL), or another bash-compatible shell.

+## ML Model Deployment
+This project uses the saved model from local directory.
+To deploy the model as a REST endpoint on Azure cloud, refer the extension of this project in this [repo](https://github.com/rpradeepsurya/azure_dic_project)